 Amulet is about a determined girl named Emily and her younger brother Navin, who move into their great-grandfather’s country house outside a town called Norlen after their father’s death.
 While the locals believe the house is haunted, Emily and Navin’s mom, Karen, has no choice but to fix up the old house and move in.
 Times have been hard without their dad, and the home is all they can afford.
 While cleaning the cobwebs and dust, Emily discovers a locket — the Amulet — and Karen, Emily, and Navin are transported into an alternate world through a small door in the basement.
 They soon discover that they’re descended from a line of Stonekeepers, people charged with protecting the alien world.
 They also find shortly after their arrival that something is terribly wrong.

-In the six volumes to date, we learn about Emily’s family’s past, her great-grandfather’s abrupt disappearance, and the power of the Amulet.
+Throughout the series, we learn about Emily’s family’s past, her great-grandfather’s abrupt disappearance, and the power of the Amulet.
 Emily and Navin, with the help of extraordinary supporting characters, also learn about their own powers — powers to cope, powers to survive, powers to protect others, and powers to grow.

 Amulet introduces us to wonderfully faceted characters — robots that bring to mind Star Wars; steampunk robot houses; elves; anthropomorphic foxes, rabbits, and cats; all sorts of flying machines piloted by children and robots; and more.
 The reader also encounters amorphous voices and characters who feel like pure evil.
 Amulet’s plot and diverse characters are achieved through rich dialogue as well as lavish art.